wp-plugins/simple-share-buttons-adder/readme.txt

 The Simple Share Buttons Adder does exactly what it says on the tin – adds share buttons to all of your posts and pages, simply.

-Want to find out more?
-Visit <a href="http://www.simplesharebuttons.com">www.simplesharebuttons.com</a>

 No hotlinking to another website to slow downloading or for tracking use, it's simple, as promised.

 You can even upload and use your own custom images if you wish!